 What Size Generator Do I Need?
 Important Considerations

-If you buy a generator that’s too small, you will overload it or force it to supply more power than it is capable of handling.
-If that happens, the generator may either overheat or automatically turn off, which may not only destroy the generator itself but also your expensive appliances.
+If you buy a too-small generator, you will overload it or force it to supply more power than it can handle.
+If that happens, the generator may either overheat or automatically turn off, which may destroy not only the generator itself but also your expensive appliances.

-If you buy a generator that’s too large, you will find yourself overpaying for the unit as well as the costs associated with operating it.
-Therefore purchasing an appropriate sized generator is important to save costs and avoid equipment damage.
+If you buy a large portable generator, you will find yourself overpaying for the unit as well as the costs associated with operating it.
+Therefore purchasing an appropriate-sized generator is important to save costs and avoid equipment damage.

 Here is a more in-depth look into why you should buy the right size generator you need: